Shrinuja/Shrinuja/README.md

 Data Scientist at Hewlett Packard Enterprise

 I love to try and learn new things.

 Skills:

-Data Analysis
+👍 Data Analysis

-Machine learning
+🖐Machine learning

-Selenium with Python
+👍Selenium with Python

-MySQL
+🖐MySQL

-Alteryx
+👍Alteryx

 PowerBI